Call us to get started 855-854-2679

 It is important for homeowners to contact professional wildlife control at the first signs of snake activity.
 Some species of snakes are venomous.
 Even non-venomous snakes can inflict painful bites on house residents.

 More importantly, a snake infestation is usually a sign of rats or mice.
-Not only will the experts at Trutech devise a plan to get rid of snakes, we will also investigate
+Not only will the experts at Trutech devise a plan to get rid of snakes, but we will also investigate for a rodent infestation.
+Our animal in attic removal process will successfully get rid of all pests from your attic.
+After pest removal, the experts at Trutech will restore your attic and protect it from future infestations.

 snake skin in attic in Greenville, SC